MurphyPone/murphypone.github.io/src/content/reasonable-judging.md

 The breakable bits of this tab can be further obfuscated as you see fit, but centralizing the data helps minimize the amount of time spent juggling browser windows.

-Note that the batch assignments are staggered to achieve the same effect as the sequential judging assignment noted described in Gavel's data collection process.
-Here, the goal is to construct a connected graph as well, but we don't concern ourselves with actually _thinking about the graph_, just making sure we have overlap.
+Note that the batch assignments are staggered to achieve the same effect as the sequential judging assignment described in Gavel's data collection process.
+Here, the goal is to construct a connected graph as well, but we don't concern ourselves with actually _thinking about the graph_, just making sure that we have overlap.
 I'm also aware that teams 1-10, and 21-30 are disadvantaged in this illustration as they are viewed by fewer cohorts of judges than the middle range.
 In practice, you would "wrap around" the range of team submissions to guarantee equal amounts of viewing for each team.

 With respect to the _extensibility_ of this spreadsheet, see also rows 2-4.
 For unique categories like those included in the example, you might also provide additional criteria for judges to keep in mind when viewing project demos.
 In this example, the categorical eligibility spans all the projects assigned to a judge, and they're asked to pick some teams to nominate for those categories.
 The mode of each of those rows is calculated in the **Winners** tab to automatically select a winner.